MadsGolding/PaddleOCR/doc/doc_en/whl_en.md

     print(line)
 ```

-Output will be a list, each item contains classification result and confidence
+Output will be genearted as a list, each item contains classification result and confidence
 ```bash
 ['0', 0.99999964]
 ```

-### Use by command line
+### 2. Use command line as input

 show help information
 ```bash